Java Platform Module System: Properties of modules

-The public members of com.foo.bar.alpha and com.foo.bar.beta packages will be accessible by dependent modules.
+The public members of org.wikipedia.bar.alpha and org.wikipedia.bar.beta packages will be accessible by dependent modules.
 Private members are inaccessible even through a means such as reflection.
 Note that in Java versions 9 through 16, whether such 'illegal access' is de facto permitted depends on a command line setting.

 The JDK itself has been modularized in Java 9.
 For example, the majority of the Java standard library is exported by the module java.base.